-Course Objective: The course aims to develop the understanding accounting theory, financial reporting and disclosure practices at the national and international level.
-It also aims to equip students with the understanding of valuation of tangible and intangible assets and liabilities and depreciation accounting according to different methods.
-Students will be acquainted with the accounting standards followed in India and elsewhere.
+- Students should be able to comprehend accounting theory, financial reporting and disclosure practices at the national and international level. - Equip students with the understanding of valuation of tangible and intangible assets and liabilities and depreciation accounting according to different methods. - Acquainted with the accounting standards followed in India and elsewhere. - Acquire understanding of the particular disclosures required by IFRS for different items in financial statements.